SpaceAppsXploration/xpreader-client/README.md

 * Install packages via Bower: `bower install`
 * Install Gulp: `sudo npm install -g gulp`
 * Install packages via Gulp: `gulp`
-* Install http-server: `sudo npm install -g http-server`

 To open it locally:

-Go to the root folder and execute the server `http-server .` Open the address in your browser.
+* Option 1: Install http-server: `sudo npm install -g http-server`, go to the root folder and execute the server `http-server .`
+* Option 2: If you have Python installed, run from inside the repository's directory `python -m SimpleHTTPServer`

+Open the address in your browser.